inzapp/super-resolution/README.md

 We used the Korean license plate dataset and created an SR image of 192x96 size using 48x24 size images

-Below are the results learned through direct loss
+Below are the results trained by direct loss

 The order of the images is HR, LR, Bicubic, SR from the left

 <img src="/md/sample.jpg" width="800"><br>

-Below are the results learned by additional adversarial loss(SRGAN)
+Below are the results trained by additional adversarial loss(SRGAN)

 <img src="/md/sample_srgan.jpg" width="800"><br>